jyyang5/master_MATLAB/README.md

 ### Plot pdf function for a given data

-- Discription of problem
+- Description of problem

-Given a set of data, count the number of occurance in a certain range and plot the normalized pdf function of the data
+Given a set of data, count the number of occurrence in a certain range and plot the normalized pdf function of the data

 Plot empty bin ('FaceColor','none')
 ```